Electricity and Magnetism

 The assessment of student’s own learning 1 h is included in contact lessons.

 Prerequisites / Recommended Optional Courses

 Coulomb's law, electric field, potential, electrical strength, capacitance, electric current, electrical components, Ohm's law, Kirchhoff's rules, RC circuit, current-carrying conductor in a magnetic field, magnetic materials, magnetic flux, induction, inductance, basics of alternating current, RLC circuit, transformer.

 Recommended or Required Reading and Other Learning Resources/Tools

 Pentti Inkinen, Reijo Manninen, Jukka Tuohi: "Momentti 2, Insinöörifysiikka", Otava.

 Mode of Delivery / Planned Learning Activities and Teaching Methods

 The relevant theories of physics, together with associated problems and applications, are studied on a course of lectures.
 In addition, the student will individually solve a number of given homework exercises.
 Students will also take part in laboratory measurements.
 The measurements are done in groups of 3 students.

 The assessment is based on an examination, homework exercises and laboratory work.
-The student must solve at least 25 % of the given homework exercises, and she must complete all the associated experiments in the laboratory of physics.
+A student must solve at least 25 % of the given homework exercises, and (s)he must complete all the associated experiments in the laboratory of Physics.